jscianna/Decentland-Directory/docs/decentland.md

 <h2>2- Community: Tribus</h2>

-communities created over w3gram will have a standard hardcoded tag-key defined as `tribus-ID` with a tag-value evaluates to the tribus transaction ID
+communities created over decent land will have a standard hardcoded tag-key defined as `tribus-ID` with a tag-value evaluates to the tribus transaction ID

 - example: ` "tribus", "l-VX...YRLn" `